tekumara/notes/pyenv.md

 ```

 If its in a non-pyenv python environment (eg: the system environment) uninstall that python environment and use pyenv instead.

+> virtualenvwrapper_load:source:3: no such file or directory: /home/compute/.local/bin/virtualenvwrapper.sh

+Check VIRTUALENVWRAPPER_SCRIPT is correctly set